Haverland SmartWave Electric Radiators

 Remember, you can set different heating priorities and temperatures for each room – another way to help you save energy.
 A comfort temperature of 21 ˚C is usually preferred in the living room, but you may only want a comfort temperature of 18 ˚C in your kitchen, home gym or other rooms when you’re more likely to be active.
 Sounds complex?
 Perhaps it seems so at first, but it’s all based on one simple premise: that the more control you have, the more energy you can save.

 For full programming control over your SmartWave radiators you will need to purchase a SmartBox to connect your radiators to the internet.
 The SmartBox simply plugs into your router and uses a radio frequency to communicate with your radiators.
-The SmartBox can control an unlimited number of radiators and has a range of 60m through solid walls, so, unless you live in a palace, you will only need one SmartBox for your entire household.
+The SmartBox can control up to 32 radiators and has a range of 60m through solid walls, so, unless you live in a palace, you will only need one SmartBox for your entire household.

 If you purchase your SmartWave radiators without a SmartBox you will be able to control your radiators to a limited extent using manual mode.
 Manual mode allows you to set and change the current temperature of your radiator between anti-freeze, economy and comfort mode.
 However, it does not allow you to programme the radiators in advance.